florentina-a/bag_of_stories/README.md

 # Bag of stories
-Code and data for analysing human and AI-generated stories.
+Code and data for analysing surprisal and predictability in human and AI-generated stories.

 ## Contributor
 Florentina Armaselu